hpcleuven/VscDocumentation/source/access/managing_disk_usage.rst

-The number of inodes limits the maximum number of files that can be present in the file system (although there is no one-to-one relation between inodes and files).
+The number of inodes limits the maximum number of files that can be present in the file system (although there is no one-to-one relation between inodes and number of files).

-The inode and space quota allow site admins to control the amount of data and/or number of files users create, and to prevent system wide problems in case of unexpected problems, such as runaway jobs filling up the available space or creating too many files.
+The inode and space quota allow site admins to control the amount of data and/or number of files users create, and to prevent system wide problems in case of unexpected behavior, such as runaway jobs filling up the available space or creating too many files.
 A filesystem that runs out of space or inodes affects all users immediately.
 It is also a way to raise users’ awareness of the data their jobs produce, as storage is a limited resource and should be used